postplayhouse/postplayhouse.com/src/routes/gifts.md

 <a href="/documents/subscription-presenter.pdf" download><img src="/documents/subscription-presenter.png" alt="Image of Subscription Presentation Card" style="border: 1px solid #eee"></a>

 Click to download the PDF.
-It contains the printing instructions. -->
+It contains the printing instructions.

-[Our 2020 Season has been cancelled.](/news/2020-03-25-season-cancelled) We will make gifts available again as we prepare for our 2021 Summer Season.
-We can't wait to see you then!
+-->

+If you've purchased a Season Subscription or a Gift Certificate prior to December 10 through our [Online Box Office]({site.ticketsLink}), we will contact you and ask if you would like us to send you a pre-filled Subscription Card or Gift Certificate to present as a gift.
+Just reply to our email and we'll get them sent to you soon.

+We will have the certificates and subscription cards available to print directly from this page as well.
+So please check back here in a few days if you'd like to print these items yourself.